zhaouv/gameclock/docs/README.md

 ___

 ## Callback events
-With the exception of `handleAdjust` (which additionally returns an `adjustmentEventID`) and handleUpdated (which returns nothing), all other events return an object with the following keys:
+With the exception of `handleAdjust` (which additionally returns an `adjustEventID`) and `handleUpdated` (which returns nothing), all other events return an object with the following keys:
 * 'playerID' - a `String` that refers to symbolically the player whose turn just ended from making a move, corresponding to the `playerID` for the player's clock in `initialTime`
 * 'clock' - an `Object` that is the playerclock state, see the [clock state](#clock-state) section
 * 'activePlayers' - an `Array` of `String`.
 The string is a corresponding `playerID`.
 Only contains clocks that are not expired (when a clock is expired, it is removed from the array).
 The order shows the turns for each player clock, i.e., the first in the array is either that player's current turn or will soon be their turn, and depends on the event type and player clock states: